 Doctors may prescribe a benzodiazepine for the following legitimate medical conditions:

 Benzodiazepines are commonly abused.
 This abuse is partially related to the toxic effects that they produce and also to their widespread availability.
 They can be chronically abused or, as seen more commonly in hospital emergency departments, intentionally or accidentally taken in overdose.
 Death and serious illness rarely result from benzodiazepine abuse alone; however, they are frequently taken with either alcohol or other medications.
-The combination of benzodiazepines and alcohol can be dangerous.
+The combination of benzodiazepines and alcohol can be dangerous -- and even lethal.

 Benzodiazepines have also been used as a "date rape" drug because they can markedly impair and even abolish functions that normally allow a person to resist or even want to resist sexual aggression or assault.
 In recent years, the detection and conviction of people involved in this has increased dramatically.
 The drug is usually added to alcohol-containing drinks or even soft drinks in powder or liquid forms and can be hard to taste.

 Although some people may have a genetic tendency to become addicted to drugs, there is little doubt that environmental factors also play a significant role.
 Some of the more common environmental influences are low socioeconomic status, unemployment, and peer pressure.

 Benzodiazepine Abuse Symptoms

 At normal or regular doses, benzodiazepines relieve anxiety and insomnia.
 They are usually well tolerated.
 Sometimes, people taking benzodiazepines may feel drowsy or dizzy.
 This side effect can be more pronounced with increased doses.

 High doses of benzodiazepines can produce more serious side effects.
 Signs and symptoms of acute toxicity or overdose may include the following: